How to help a bee in distress

 Have you ever come across a bumble bee in distress and wondered how to help?
 Did you ever find a bumble bee that seemed grounded and unable to fly?
 Have you felt the urge to do something?

 Because bumble bee populations are shrinking, people want to help.
 But it’s hard to help an individual bee because, most of the time, the distressed bees you find are at the end of their natural life.
 Even though they may drink the syrup or water you offer them, chances for a full recovery are low.

 Dead bees are everywhere

-Bees die all the time, but usually we don’t notice.
+Bees die all the time, but we don’t often notice.
 A honey bee colony, for example, may lose upwards of a thousand members per day, especially in the late spring and early summer.
 Most often, those bees simply worked themselves to death.
 They put many miles on a set of thin, diaphanous wings that sooner or later can no longer carry them.
 It’s sad but true.